-\\ Moody's affirmed Bank's LT and ST foreign currency deposit rating to Baa1/Prime-2 with stable outlook
+\\ Moody's affirmed Bank's LT and ST foreign currency deposit rating to Baa1/Prime-2 in Oct.
+2021 and change the outlook to stable from negative.
+On the last update of credit analysis, as of Sep 2023 end, rating and outlook remained unchanged.